lbruun-net/docker-free/README.md

 ### Step 8 - Make WSL start automatically when Windows starts (optional)

+Your docker deamon will start when WSL2 starts.

 Personally, I can live with always starting a WSL/Ubuntu session in order to have my docker running.
 After all, WSL2 does take up some resources, although it is surprisingly effective.

-However, you may want that WSL/Ubuntu is _always_ started.
+However, you may want that WSL/Ubuntu is _always_ started, so that the docker daemon is always available.
 For this purpose, [Windows Terminal](https://learn.microsoft.com/en-us/windows/terminal/) can be used.
 If you do not already have this tool installed, then please do.
+Highly recommended!

 You can configure Windows Terminal to start automatically when Windows starts (or more precisely: when you log in, as it is not a background service) and then you can make sure that Windows Terminal always starts out with an Ubuntu sesssion.